puavous/lmad1/README.md

 The entries will be made from scratch, at the party place, with guidance.
 The target audience is first-time demo programmers.
-"Seasoned veterans" are most welcome to hang around at the workshop area, but I hope they'll mostly help in guiding the newcomers, having done their homework (i.e., their own compo entries) mostly before the party starts.
+"Seasoned veterans" are most welcome to hang around at the workshop area, but I hope they'll mostly help in guiding the newcomers, having done their own compo entries mostly before the party starts.

 Previous experience in computer graphics is not required of the participants.
 Programming experience would help, but is not strictly